dada878/pomodoro-timer/README.md

 # Pomodoro Timer
 A simple Pomodoro timer with a great view in the mobile client (currently only supporting small-sized screens).
+Then you can swipe from left to right in the app to open sidebar.

 p.s. some of the setting options have not been completely implemented.